Alicepinch/bakemyday/TESTING.md

 ## Notes

 Git commit: 6b66b7f81d052d42873224147e38fecd9833ff7c was a large commit due to deleting database and migrations due to a database issue meaning I couldnt create multiple blog posts.
 Also included was changes to allauth templates which should have been split up into two or three commits.
-A whole commit was done by accident
+A whole commit was done by accident.

+### Manual Testing: